microsoft/azure_arc/azure_arc_data_jumpstart/docs/aks_dc_vanilla_arm_template.md

     **Note**: It is optional but highly recommended to scope the SP to a specific [Azure subscription and Resource Group](https://docs.microsoft.com/en-us/cli/azure/ad/sp?view=azure-cli-latest)

+# Automation Flow

+For you to get familiar with the automation and deployment flow, below is an explanation.

+- User is editing the ARM template parameters file (1-time edit).
+These params values are being used throughout the deployment.

+- Main ARM template will deploy AKS

+- Once AKS deployment has finished, the main ARM template will call a secondary ARM template which is depended on a successful AKS deployment

+- Secondary ARM template will deploy a client Windows Server 2019 VM

+- As part of the Windows Server 2019 VM deployment, there are 2 scripts executions; First script (ClientTools.ps1) at deployment runtime using the ARM *"CustomScriptExtention"* module and a second script (LogonScript.ps1) on user first logon to Windows

+    - Runtime script will:
+        - Inject user params values (from bullet point #1) to be used in both runtime and logon script
+        - Install required tools – az cli, az cli Powershell module, kube-cli (Chocolaty packages)
+        - Download & install Azure Data Studio (Insiders) & azdata cli
+        - Download Azure Data Studio Arc & PostgreSQL extensions
+        - Download the *DC_Cleanup* and *DC_Deploy* Powershell scripts
+        - Create the logon script
+        - Create a Windows schedule task to run the logon script at first login
+        - Disable Windows Server run at login

+    - Logon script will:
+        - Create *LogonScript.log* file
+        - Retrieve AKS credentials & create *kubeconfig* file in user Windows profile
+        - Create *azdata* config file in user Windows profile
+        - Install Azure Data Studio Arc & PostgreSQL extensions
+        - Create Azure Data Studio desktop shortcut
+        - Open another Powershell session which will execute the *“kubectl get pods -n <Arc Data Controller namespace> -w”* command
+        - Deploy Arc Data Controller using the user params values
+        - Unregister the logon script Windows schedule task so it will not run after first login

 # Deployment

 As mentioned, this deployment will leverage ARM templates.
 You will deploy a single template, responsible on deploying AKS.
 Once AKS deployment has finished, the template will then automatically execute another template which will deploy the Windows Server Azure VM followed by the Azure Arc Data Controller deployment on the AKS cluster.